Erdroy/MyHalp/README.md

  - Math - MyVector2/3/4, MyQuaternion, MyMatrix/3x3/4x4 and much more(using SharpDX.Mathematics).

 Features that 'are' under development:
+ - MyFade - Allows to fade in/out cameras
  - MyAudio - Allows to play loooots of audio clips at the same time.

 Planned features: